 For the icing:

-- About 5 minutes before the cake is done baking, place the ½ cup butter and ¼ cup cocoa powder in a large saucepan over medium heat.
+- About 5 minutes before the cake is done baking, place ½ cup (1 stick) unsalted butter and ¼ cup cocoa powder in a large saucepan over medium heat.
 Bring to a boil.

-- Remove from the heat and add the ⅓ cup buttermilk, 3½ cups powdered sugar and 1 teaspoon vanilla.
+- Remove from the heat and add ⅓ cup buttermilk, 3½ cups powdered sugar, and 1 teaspoon vanilla extract.
 Whisk until smooth.

 - Spread the icing on the cake while it’s still hot.